Preorder the Second Edition of Day Trips Around Rochester

 Susan B Anthony House Museum

-The docent-led tour brings to life Anthony’s mission to secure inalienable rights for all Americans and, most notably, women’s right to vote.
+The docent-led tour of the Susan B. Anthony Museum & House brings to life Anthony’s mission to secure inalienable rights for all Americans, particularly women’s right to vote.
 Her Rochester home served as headquarters for the National American Woman Suffrage Association.
-In Anthony Square, just down the street, you will find a life-sized sculpture of Susan B. Anthony and Frederick Douglass having tea, discussing the day’s news, or perhaps sharing a birthday celebration—Anthony was born on February 15, and Douglass chose February 14, not knowing his birthdate.
-While they did not always agree, they shared a lifelong friendship and rest near each other in Mount Hope Cemetery.
+In Anthony Square, just down the street, you will find a life-sized sculpture of Susan B. Anthony and Frederick Douglass having tea, discussing the day’s news, or perhaps sharing a birthday celebration.
+Anthony was born on February 15, and Douglass chose February 14, not knowing his birthdate.
+Despite not always agreeing, they shared a lifelong friendship and are buried near each other in Mount Hope Cemetery.

 Susan B Anthony House historic marker

-Therefore, we encourage you to visit her home in Rochester, historic landmarks in Seneca Falls, and her final resting place in Mount Hope Cemetery to dive deeper into her remarkable life.
+I encourage you to visit her home in Rochester, historic landmarks in Seneca Falls, and her final resting place in Mount Hope Cemetery to learn more about her remarkable life.

 Susan B Anthony House exterior

-At the National Susan B Anthony Museum & House, you can immerse yourself in the details of her personal history.
+The National Susan B. Anthony Museum & House allows visitors to immerse themselves in her personal history.
 Her Rochester home served as headquarters for the National American Woman Suffrage Association.

 Susan B Anthony House office space